Virus outbreak pushes Steelers-Titans to Monday or Tuesday

 “We’ve worked on short weeks before,” Vrabel said.
 “We’ve played three games in 13 days.
 I’m sure the other teams that we played before had a few extra days of practice.
 And so it’ll be important that the time that we do get to spend practicing, we take advantage of it.”

+On Tuesday, the Titans placed three players on the reserve/COVID-19 list, including key players defensive captain and lineman DaQuan Jones and long snapper Beau Brinkley.
+Outside linebacker Kamalei Correa became the fourth on that list Wednesday.

-Vrabel is not identifying the five personnel who also tested positive, saying only that he was not among that group.
-The Titans coach said some of those who tested positive are experiencing “flu-like symptoms” and anticipate they will feel better shortly.
+Vrabel is not identifying the five other personnel who tested positive, saying only that he was not among that group.
+The Titans coach said some of those who tested positive are experiencing “flu-like symptoms” and he expects they will feel better shortly.

 The Titans also have evaluated all of the protocols and how they’ve handled meetings and social distancing.
 Vrabel said he and general manager Jon Robinson already had taken steps Monday to severely limit who had access to the team’s headquarters this week before the NFL decision to close the building.